BioinfoUNIBA/REDInet/README.md

 In this case REDInet_Inference.py should be used using the appropriate flag: --U yes. <br />
 REDInet is compatible with every versions of REDItools.  <br />

+## **REDInet ligh version Options and Outputs **:
+REDInet_inference_light_ver.py script can be used when imputation of missing values is not required or you need to align your reads against different genome builds than hg38 and hg19.
+Here the available options:

+      python3 ../REDInet/Package/Utilities/REDInet_Inference_light_ver.py -h
+      usage: REDInet_Inference_light_ver.py [-h] -r REDITABLE [-m MODEL] [-o OUTPUT_TABLE_PREFIX] [-c COV_THRESHOLD] [-f AGFREQ_THRESHOLD] [-s MINAGSUBS]

+      REDInet_Inference_light_ver.py

+      optional arguments:
+        -h, --help            show this help message and exit -r REDITABLE, --reditable REDITABLE
+                              --reditable: a <str> with the fullpath for the input reditable file.
+        -m MODEL, --model MODEL
+                              --model: a <str> with the fullpath for the model file.
+[REDIportal model, also the prototype model trained on the kindey dataset can be used at the path Notebooks&Scripts/CNN_wavenet_kindney_first_model_prototype/cnn_wavenet_14112023/model_WaveNet_small_log_preprocessing14_11_2023_15_01_48.h5]
+        -o OUTPUT_TABLE_PREFIX, --output_table_prefix OUTPUT_TABLE_PREFIX
+                              --output_table_prefix: a <str> Indicating the prefix for the output files.
+[None] -c COV_THRESHOLD, --cov_threshold COV_THRESHOLD
+                              --cov_threshold: a <int> Indicating the minimum coverage to make inference.
+[50] -f AGFREQ_THRESHOLD, --AGfreq_threshold AGFREQ_THRESHOLD
+                              --AGfreq_threshold: a <float> Indicating the minimum AG substitution frequency to make inference.
+[0.01]
+        -s MINAGSUBS, --minAGsubs MINAGSUBS
+                              --minAGsubs: a <int> Indicating the minimum AG substitutions to make inference.
+[3]

+The script will iterate over the compressed and tabix indexed REDItools outTable and it will produce two different files with the prefix used into the -o option:
+A) <output_files_prefix>.feature_vectors.tsv: Tabular file containing features vectors of sites with complete intervals (no missing values) satisfying the selected filters.
+B) <output_files_prefix>.predictions.tsv: Tabular files with the predictions made by REDInet selected model (by default it uses the REDIportal model).
+Each row contains the prediction at a per-site level and has 11 columns:
+   1) region ------> the genomic region
+   2) position ----> the genomic position
+   3) Strand ------> the transcript strand infered by REDItools
+   4) FreqAGrna ---> the AG substitution frequency
+   5) start -------> the start position of the 101 nt-long interval used to perform the REDInet prediction
+   6) stop --------> the stop position of the 101 nt-long interval used to perform the REDInet prediction
+   7) int_len -----> the expected length of the interval
+   8) TabixLen ----> the actual length of the extracted interval from the tabix indexed REDItools outTable
+   9) snp_proba ---> Probability for the current site of being a SNP (negative class)
+   10) ed_proba ---> Probability for the current site of being an Editing Site (positive class)
+   11) y_hat  -----> Output class computed via softmax functions on SNP/Editing probabilities.
+0: Predicted SNP / 1: Predicted Editing Site